SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 }
 ```

+Yowza!
 What if we know that the standard request for employees should only include the "FirstName" and "LastName" by default as our database may be
 enormous and returning all information unnecessarily may be frivilous.

+Enter default properties.

-### Option 1: Declaring includes properties on the projection
+### Option 1: Declaring default properties on the projection

-This is our personal favorite as it is very easily maintained and allows a lot of visibility into defaults.
+This is our personal favorite way to declare defaults as it is very easily maintained and allows a lot of visibility into defaults.
+Plus, [SPOILER ALERT] it blends seamlessly with the subproperty default include system.

 So let's do this!

 Go back to your Employee projection and add the property [IncludeByDefault] to "FirstName" and "LastName"